A Conservative Discontinuous Galerkin Algorithm for Particle Kinetics on Smooth Manifolds: A Discontinuous Galerkin Scheme and Iterative Corrections for Collisions

-Once we take a step from $k$ to $k+1$, the moments $\mvec{M}_{k+1}$ are then used to re-project the distribution function $\tilde{f}^M$; $k$ is incremented, and $\mvec{M}_k$ is set equal to the new moments of $\tilde{f}^M$.
+Once we take a step from $k$ to $k+1$, the moments $\mvec{M}_{k+1}$ are then used to re-project the distribution function $\tilde{f}_M$; $k$ is incremented, and $\mvec{M}_k$ is set equal to the new moments of $\tilde{f}_M$.
 This repeats until the moments converge to a desired error.
+Once the correction algorithm is converged, the Maxwellian distribution is ready to be used inside the BGK collision operator, ensuring local conservation.

 It is important to note that the velocity bounds need to be sufficient for this iteration scheme to converge.
 For instance, the bounds need to be wide enough to resolve the temperature and beam velocity.
 For most adequately resolved cases, by which we mean the moments are representable, this algorithm converges to machine precision in roughly 3 to 15 iterations.
 Distributions with moments near the edge of the resolvability range tend to slow down the iterator considerably.\footnote{See \cite{johnson2025moment} for a special relativistic analysis that applies to the non-relativistic case here.} Once complete, the Picard iteration returns a discretely projected $f_M$ that is moment matched to the desired values.
 Having this algorithm is essential for maintaining both conservation laws and the asymptotic preservation property of the discrete system.
-In particular, this correction algorithm is what permits the use of the implicit scheme defined in equation \ref{eqn:implicit_bgk} \cite{liu2025asdex}.
+In particular, this correction algorithm is what permits the use of the implicit scheme defined in equation \ref{eqn:implicit_bgk}; also see \cite{liu2025asdex} which uses this algorithm for multi-species collisions.\footnote{ Alternative discrete equilibrium correction algorithms have been developed, such as \cite{mieussens2000discrete} and \cite{dzanic2023positivity}, which use Newton corrections that typically take only a few iterations to reach machine precision accuracy.
+Such an approach could conceivably be applied here.
+However, specifically for the modal DG represented quantities, the Jacobian inversion required would be of the size of the number of basis functions in configuration space times the number of moments, squared, which makes this approach less attractive.
+The trade off is that the corrective method provided here will take additional iterations but is simpler to implement and can automatically handle arbitrary equilibrium functions, such as the Maxwellian, Maxwell-Jüttner, and equilibrium in curved spaces.}